 Harlem.
 The 1920s.
 ‘The Hustle’ was all that was on people’s minds because money was, literally, too tight to mention.

 A soaraway vocal provides the backdrop to a sweet, tender story of friendship

 The world of marketing never stands still.
-The growing use of technology, combined with increasingly time-poor audiences with competing demands on their attention now means that marketers… Read more “Looking ahead to 2018”
+The growing use of technology, combined with increasingly time-poor audiences with competing demands on their attention now means that marketers have to work harder and smarter than before.
+As Jay Baer puts it: “If your stories are all about your products and services, that’s not storytelling.
+It’s aContinue reading “Looking ahead to 2018”